paulveillard/cybersecurity-oauth/OAuth-fundamentals.md

 ## Brief History

+The story of OAuth starts in November 2006 when Ma.gnolia was about to integrate its services with Appel‘s Dashboard Widgets.
+At the time, this kind of integration would normally be done by asking the user for their credentials on the remote system and sending the credentials to the API.
+The issue was, that Ma.gnolia used Twitter’s distributed identity technology – OpenID – to facilitate login.
+Which they don’t use credentials for authorizing and authenticating users.
+So Ma.gnolia looked for a solution to allow their members with OpenIDs to authorize Dashboard Widgets to access their services.
+A few developers from Twitter together with a developer from Ma.gnolia concluded that there were no open standards for such API access delegation.

+In April 2007, this small group of developers created the OAuth discussion group, to write the draft proposal for an open protocol.
+In July 2007, the team drafted an initial specification.
+Eran Hammer joined the team and coordinated the OAuth contributions creating a more formal specification.
+At the beginning of December 2007, the OAuth core 1.0 final draft was released.
+Since then, it became a widely used open standard for access delegation.

 ## What is the OAuth 2.0 framework
 ## Common use cases of OAuth 2.0
 ## High-level description of the OAuth 2.0 mechanism